There are three main types of travel that will generate travel questions

-- It is important to note that all University sponsored student travel requires an employee to be in a supervisory capacity for the duration of the trip.
-With approval of the academic department head, an exception can be made for individual students traveling to academic conferences where expenses are paid by the University directly to the Conference for registration and associated expenses and/or where the student is reimbursed by the University for expenses.
-See table on page 6 for travel expense guidelines.
+- It is important to note that all University-sponsored student travel requires an employee to be in a supervisory capacity for the duration of the trip.
+With the approval of the academic department head, an exception can be made for individual students traveling to academic conferences where expenses are paid by the University directly to the Conference for registration and associated expenses and/or where the student is reimbursed by the University for expenses.
+See the table below for travel expense guidelines.

 - Travel can include a field trip only a few miles from the campus or overnight trips much farther away.
 If the trip is sponsored by the University then the University has a responsibility to offer transportation for the students attending regardless of the distance.
 Exceptions: See the Students Driving to Events section below for detailed examples of when it is appropriate for students to drive to events.

 University Sponsored Trips- Who is permitted to attend?

 Whether the trip is a bus trip or an international program trip, there are always questions about who is permitted to attend the trip.
 The Risk Management Office has determined the following individuals are permitted to attend University-sponsored Student Travel: